Error-correcting codes and absolutely maximally entangled states for mixed dimensional Hilbert spaces: A further example

 \section{A further example}

 In \cite{HESG2018}, Huber et al. gave an example of an absolutely maximally entangled state on $\mathbb H=\mathbb C^2 \otimes \mathbb C^3 \otimes \mathbb C^3 \otimes \mathbb C^3$.
 We give a similar example and will prove that it is an absolutely maximally entangled state by proving that the code spanned by $\ket{\psi}$ can detect all errors of dimensional weight at most $6$.
 Since $\Delta=\sqrt{54}$, we can apply Theorem~\ref{ameisstab} to prove that $\ket{\psi}$ is an absolutely maximally entangled state.
-In difference to Example~\ref{pauliexample}, there do not appear to be Pauli operators stabilising the state and only a subgroup of order $4$ of local operators fixing the state.
+In difference to Example~\ref{pauliexample}, one can easily verify that there are no Pauli operators stabilising the state.
+This can be done by verifying the there are no $X$ or $Z$ operators on the qutrit systems which fix the elements of the computational basis which have a $\ket{0}$ on the qubit system or which map these elements to elements of the computational basis which have a $\ket{1}$ on the qubit system.
+There is only a subgroup of order $4$ of local operators fixing the state, generated by $M_0$.
 However, the state is a stabilised state of an abelian group of permutations up to scalar factors.
 In many cases, these permutations have non-zero trace.

 \begin{example} Let

 Firstly, we prove that the subspace spanned by $\ket{\psi}$ is stabilised by an abelian subgroup $\mathcal S$ of permutations of the computational basis elements, up to multiplying by a root of unity.